dotnet/razor/docs/Formatting.md

 ﻿# Troubleshooting formatting issues

-There are times when Razor formatting might not do what you want, or might seem to not do anything.
-There are a few explanations for this, and a few steps you can take to help us investigate further.
+Razor formatting can sometimes behave unexpectedly or appear to do nothing.
+This document explains common causes and describes concrete steps you can take to reproduce issues and help us investigate.

-## Formatting seems to do nothing
+## Formatting appears to do nothing

-It is a feature of the formatting engine that if a change is detected that would result in any non-whitespace character being changed, the entire formatting operation will be abandoned.
+The formatter deliberately aborts if it detects a change that would modify any non-whitespace character.
+We do this to avoid changing your code's behavior while adjusting only formatting.
-This is to avoid having a formatting operation change your actual code and its meaning, rather than just how it looks.
-Similarly, if the number of diagnostics in a document changes before and after formatting, we assume that something has been broken by formatting and abandon the operation.
+The formatter also aborts if the number of diagnostics in a document changes before and after formatting, as we treat that as a sign the formatter introduced a problem.

-When either of these two fail-safes trigger, a message should be written to the Razor log in the Output window.
+When either safeguard triggers, Razor writes a message to the Razor log in the Output window.
+Check that log first when formatting seems to be a no-op.

-## Formatting does something I don't like
+## The formatter changes code in ways I don't want

-The Razor formatting is reasonably unopinionated, but it defers to the Html formatter that is built into the IDE you're using, and to Roslyn for C# formatting.
-Sometimes this means it can format code in ways you don't agree with, or that perhaps don't match your formatting settings for that language.
-For example, `.editorconfig` is not supported (https://github.com/dotnet/razor/issues/4406), so settings defined there may not be applied.
+Razor's formatter delegates HTML formatting to your IDE's HTML formatter and C# formatting to Roslyn.
+That means Razor can produce results you don't expect or that don't match your language-specific settings.
+For example, we do not currently support `.editorconfig` (see [dotnet/razor#4406](https://github.com/dotnet/razor/issues/4406)), so settings there may not affect Razor formatting.

-If formatting does something to change your code in a way you think is incorrect, please file an issue, but ensure you include the "before", the "after", and what you wish the result to have been.
-Ideally this should be done by including the actual source files rather than a screenshot.
-If it's possible to reduce the files to a minimal repro, it will make the issue easier to track down.
+If the formatter changes your code incorrectly, open an issue and include:

+- the original source (before)
+- the formatted result (after)
+- the result you expected

+Attach the actual source files rather than screenshots.
+Reduce the problem to a minimal repro if you can — smaller repros help us diagnose and fix the issue faster.

-It is usually helpful in these situations to also turn on formatting logging and attach the detailed logs to the issue.
+Also enable formatting logging and attach the logs to the issue; those logs contain useful diagnostic information we need to investigate formatting bugs.

-## Formatting crashes
+## Formatting causes an error or crash

-If you see an error when formatting your document, it usually means that either C# or Html has made a formatting change that Razor is failing to deal with.
-In those situations we can usually fix the problem easily, but first we need to be able to understand exactly what it is.
-To make that process easier (or possible), the best thing to do is to turn on "Formatting Logging" and attach the detailed logs to any issue you create.
+If formatting produces an error, C# or HTML formatting likely produced a change Razor cannot handle.
+We can usually fix these errors quickly, but we need detailed information to find the root cause.
+Turn on Formatting Logging and attach the resulting logs to your issue so we can reproduce and resolve the crash.

-## Turning on Formatting Logging
+## Turn on Formatting Logging

-To enable detailed logging of the formatting system, set an environment variable called `RazorFormattingLogPath` to a folder on your machine, then start your IDE of choice.
-Perform the formatting operation that fails or breaks, and Razor will create a sub-folder for the operation and write a number of log files there.
-Including these files (feel free to ZIP them up; they should compress well) in any issue you report — either via the in-built feedback mechanism or when creating an issue on GitHub (https://github.com/dotnet/razor) — will greatly help us track down the exact problem you are encountering.
+1. Create a folder on your machine to receive logs.
+2. Set the environment variable `RazorFormattingLogPath` to that folder.
+3. Start your IDE.
+4. Reproduce the formatting operation that fails or behaves incorrectly.

+Razor creates a sub-folder for each operation and writes several log files there.
+Zip the log folder and attach it to the issue you file (either through the IDE feedback mechanism or by creating an issue in the dotnet/razor repository).
+The logs help us identify exactly what went wrong.

 > [!NOTE]
-> The logs contain your Razor file contents and full file paths, so be aware of this when uploading them to public sites like GitHub if that is a concern for you.
+> The logs include your Razor file contents and full file paths.
+Don't upload them to
+> public sites if that raises privacy or security concerns.